Podcasting is hands down… the most impactful way to build a relationship with your audience…

 And There We Go...

-We put together this guide to maximise your chances of making your way through the podcast production jungle as we know that when you make it to the other side… you will be over the moon.
-We set the goal of answering the question: how to produce a podcast in 2021… how did we do?
+Going through the process of producing a podcast can be a turbulent experience... but trust us, it’s worth it in the end.
+We put together this guide to maximize your chances of making your way through the podcast production jungle, as we know that when you make it to the other side… you will be over the moon.
+We set the goal of answering the question: how to produce a podcast in 2021, including tips on influencer marketing… how did we do?

 Let us know by dropping us an email at team@fame.so… we’re also happy to advise on any points from the above post if you’re feeling stuck.
 Also send us a link when you launch so our team can subscribe :)